mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/storage/external-storage/dvdi/index.md

 **Note** Volume sizes are specified in gibibyte (GiB) units.

-# Create an application with an external persistent volume
+# Create an application with a DVDI volume

 ## Marathon app definition

-You can specify an external volume in your [Marathon app definition](/mesosphere/dcos/2.2/deploying-services/creating-services/).
+You can specify a DVDI volume in your [Marathon app definition](/mesosphere/dcos/2.2/deploying-services/creating-services/).

 ### Use the Universal Container Runtime